 Laboratory facilities with GC & HPLC

 Our ATEX-rated equipment allows safe and consistent filling of solvent blended products.
-With a product capacity in excess of 30,000 litres/day we fill to bottles, cans, drums and IBCs right through to tanker loads.
+With a product capacity in excess of 50,000 litres/day we fill to bottles, cans, drums and IBCs right through to tanker loads.
 We can blend solvents with low flashpoints (<0°C) and have a range of stainless steel mixing vessels equipped with variable speed stirring, recirculation, heating and cooling facilities.
+All waste is tested upon arrival by our development team to ensure the distillation is safe and effective for the product received.

-“As a manufacturer of printing inks, Fujifilm Sericol handle a number of solvents on site to clean the equipment between products and needs to ensure that there is no contamination.
+“As a manufacturer of printing inks, the client handles a number of solvents on site to clean the equipment between products and needs to ensure that there is no contamination.
 It then must manage this waste product in the most environmentally-friendly manner.”

 “Solvent is used in automotive factories to clean the robot paint machines between different coloured paint sprays, which can be as frequently as every few minutes.
 This means that there is a huge volume of solvent that needs to be recovered regularly.”